jcbhmr/platformdirs.js/README.md

 📚 For more information check out [the documentation](https://jsdocs.io/package/platformdirs)

 You can quickly dump all the directories for the current environment by running the included `platformdirs` CLI command.
-This is hepful for finding out where `dirs.userConfigDir` actually saved your file.
+This is helpful for quickly determining what `dirs.userConfigDir` and friends return.

 ```sh
 npx platformdirs